 Does an IRS Installment Plan Stop the Garnishment?

-After requesting, an installment agreement is pending review.
-If it’s rejected, the collection period is suspended for 30 days.
-Still, you have the right to appeal an IA rejection or termination.
-With this right, the collecting period is suspended while waiting for a decision on an appeal until the final decision.
+If you are eligible, an installment agreement is one of the ways to stop garnishment.
+After requesting a payment plan, first, it will be under review.
+During this period, the IRS cannot levy your assets or income, and the time to collect is suspended or prolonged.
+However, if it is rejected, the collection period is suspended for 30 days.
+Still, you have the right to appeal an installment agreement rejection or termination.
+With this right, the collection period is suspended while waiting for a decision on an appeal until the final decision.

 The IRS offers long-term and short-term payment options.